 Am I a Candidate?

-In order to be a candidate, positive airway pressure (PAP) should be tried as a first-line treatment for OSA.
-This is also commonly known as CPAP.
-If you are not able to consistently use PAP or CPAP therapy, there are other treatment options, including oral appliance and surgery.
+In order to be a candidate, you should have tried positive airway pressure (PAP) as this is the first-line treatment for OSA (your physician would decide this).
+If you are not able to consistently use PAP therapy, your physician can look at other treatment options, including oral appliance and surgery.

 What are the Surgical Options?

-There are numerous types of throat surgery for OSA.
-It is critical to choose the procedure that corrects the individual’s source(s) of obstruction.
+Upper airway surgery to directly treat OSA is not “one size fits all”.
+There are numerous types of throat surgery for OSA, and it is critical to choose the procedure that corrects the individual’s source(s) of obstruction.

-There are four different classes of surgery to improve blockage in the throat:
+There are 4 different classes of surgery to improve blockage in the throat:

 Each of these surgery classes can address both soft palate and tongue-based obstruction.
-Choosing among the four options requires consideration of each patient’s OSA severity, throat anatomy, body weight, medical problems and personal preference.
+Choosing amongst the 4 options requires consideration of each patient’s OSA severity, throat anatomy, body weight, medical problems and personal preference.

-Note: More than one procedure may be needed to satisfactorily address OSA.
-If so, the above surgery classes may be performed in a staged manner.
+Of note, it may take more than 1 procedure to satisfactorily address OSA; thus, the above surgery classes may be performed in a staged manner.

 - Submucous Resection